marcinnajder/gopowerseq/README.md

 ## Documentation

 **gopowerseq** library provides a set of standard operators working with sequences in Go. [go1.23](https://go.dev/doc/go1.23#iterators) (2024-08-13) introduced [iterators](https://go.dev/blog/range-functions) (`iter.Seq[T]` interface) that can be treated as a lazy sequences known from other programming languages like C#, JS, F#, Clojure, Python, ... .
-This library is a port of the JS counterpart [powerseq](https://github.com/marcinnajder/powerseq).
+Read [Sequences in Go](https://marcinnajder.github.io/2024/12/01/sequences-in-go-part-1-introduction-to-iterators.html) series to better understand iterators in Go, it also presents how to implement gopowerseq operators from scratch.
+This library is a port of the JS counterpart [powerseq](https://github.com/marcinnajder/powerseq)

 ```go
 isEven := func(x int) bool { return x%2 == 0 }